 - 1. Create the Application objects in Configuration Manager or Genesys Administrator.
-For reference, see: - Creating the Genesys Rules Engine Application Object in Configuration Manager - Deploying GRE in Genesys Administrator - 2.
+Please refer to the following topics: - Creating the Genesys Rules Engine Application Object in Configuration Manager - Deploying GRE in Genesys Administrator - 2.
 Locate and run the install.sh scripts for each component (found in their respective directories on the CD).